amir-akbari361/Ad_Management/README.md

 ✅ Display a List of Available Ads
 ✅ Rate Sellers
 ✅ Save Information in a Text File
-✅ Message Sellers
+✅ Model.Message Sellers
 ✅ Advanced Search Among Ads
-✅ Simple and User-Friendly Interface (JavaFX)
+✅ Simple and Model.User-Friendly Interface (JavaFX)

 ---

 ## 🛠️ Technologies Used:
 -Java
--JavaFX for the User Interface
+-JavaFX for the Model.User Interface
 -Git & GitHub for Version Control
 -Text File (TXT) for Data Storage